intermezzOS/book/src/tools.md

 There are many kinds of assembly languages each targeted at different ‘instruction set’ architectures (also known as ISA or simply as instruction sets).
 These instruction sets are the list of commands that a given CPU can understand.
-For example, if your computer has an Intel Pentium processor of some kind than it understands the x86 instruction set.
+For example, if your computer has an Intel Pentium processor of some kind then it understands the x86 instruction set.
 So if you were to write assembly for another instruction set (say MIPS or ARM), you would not be able to run it on your computer.